Essential Oslo Private Accessible Guided Tour

 On this accessible guided tour you will see the magnificent Royal Palace.
 This historic Royal Palace was built in the first half of the 19th century by the Norwegian residence of the French-born King Charles III of Norway, who reigned as king of Norway and Sweden.
 The palace is still the official residence of the present Norwegian monarch.

 From the City Hall you will follow your guide to the Oslo Opera House, which is the home of The Norwegian National Opera and Ballet, and the national opera theatre in Norway.
-The angled exterior surfaces of the building are covered with marble from Pakistan and white granite, which makes it appear to rise from the water.
+The angled exterior surfaces of the building are covered with marble from Italy and white granite, which makes it appear to rise from the water.

 The last highlight of your accessible walking tour is Aker Brygge.
 Aker Brygge is a neighborhood in Oslo, popular for its shopping, dining, and entertainment, as well as a high-end residential area.
+Escorted by your tour guide, you will enjoy a leisurely stroll along the embankment area.

 The Essential Oslo Private Accessible Guided Tour features: